-A few weeks ago, the Weber Shandwick Minneapolis team took home some hardware at the annual Minnesota Public Relations Society of America (PRSA) Classics Awards.
+The Weber Shandwick Minneapolis team took home some hardware at the annual Minnesota Public Relations Society of America (PRSA) Classics Awards, which was held in April.
 Weber Shandwick on behalf of the American College of Surgeons (ASC) was honored in the Internal Communications and Newsletter categories for Operation: Newsletter, which is the daily scientific newsletter Weber Shandwick and its Element Scientific Communications team writes, edits and produces for the ACS Clinical Congress annual meeting.
 Weber Shandwick and ACS also won in the Feature, Speech and Public Relations Writing category for their Bringing Urgency to Trauma series.
 On behalf of client Honeywell, Weber Shandwick’s Honeywell Goes Live to Drive Demand Worldwide GoLive program won in the Integrated Programs (Technology) category.